jaysig/lightningTransport/README.md

 #### Running manually

-- Clone this repo on local machine and navigate into directory.
+- Clone this repo on your local machine and navigate into the directory.
-- Create a config.json file at the root director and your Google API Key { "google": { "maps": YOURAPIKEY }}
+- Create a config.json file at the root directory and add your Google API Key { "google": { "maps": YOURAPIKEY }}
 - Install NPM dependencies: ```npm install```
 - Run server locally: ```npm start```
-- Application will be served on localhost and port 8080 as default.
+- Application will be served on localhost and port 8080 as the default.
-- You will also need to have the API running the background
+- You will also need to have the [API](https://github.com/jaysig/lightningTransportAPI) running in the background

 ## Built With